 You can request copies of your credit score, pay bills, and dispute inaccurate or outdated information on your own.
 Making your payments on time and paying down, or paying off, your balances are the best things you can do for your credit score — and you can do them without guidance from anyone else.

 Knowing how to get a good credit score comes down to practice and discipline.
-No one makes the “perfect” choices with their credit all the time, but focusing on the basics of on-time payments and keeping balances low will set you on the right path.
+Focusing on the basics of on-time payments and keeping balances low will set you on the right path.

 As you become more familiar with how credit works and take productive actions towards your financial goals, a better credit score will likely follow.